rand-asswad/WCA1-docs/parts/3_WCA1.md

 ### Griffin-Lim Algorithm

-The practical use of the inverse STFT (iSTFT) is to obtain the signal from a spectrum that has undergone some changes.
+The practical use of the inverse STFT is to obtain the signal from a spectrum that has undergone some changes.
 Daniel W. Griffin and Jae S. Lim [@griffin1983] proposed an efficient algorithm for signal estimation from the modified STFT.